Follow #ATFC at home, away and online

 legal

-do so.
+bases we rely on to do so.
 We have also identified what our legitimate interests are where appropriate.

 Purpose/ Processing Activity & Lawful Basis for processing under Article 6 of the GDPR.